It Looks Like That Viral Story About A Bride Stealing $30,000 In Wedding Donations Was Just A Marketing Stunt

 "Pam" also has a nervous breakdown and claims to use money from the fund to pay for her emergency medical bills.

-These watermarked "updates" made their way back to Reddit, and people there began to get suspicious about whether or not the whole thing was true.
-One person noticed that there were no reactions, likes, or dislikes in any of the screenshots — which seems a little weird, given the content.
+These watermarked "updates" made their way back to Reddit, and people there began to get suspicious about whether the whole thing was true.
+One person noticed that there were no reactions, likes, or dislikes in any of the screenshots — which seemed a little weird, given the content.

-Furthermore, there are no GoFundMe pages featuring a "Pam" or an "Edward" fundraising for a wedding.

-Despite the fact that "Pam" references an Amazon wedding registry in her first post, there is no registry for a Pam / Edward wedding on Dec.
-1st — or any other date.
+Further, there are no GoFundMe pages featuring a "Pam" or "Edward" for the purposes of a wedding.
+And despite the fact that "Pam" referenced an Amazon wedding registry in her first post, no registry could be located for a Pam–Edward wedding on Dec.
+1 or any other date.

-BuzzFeed News reached out for comment and clarification to the website's submissions email address on Tuesday morning.

 Also, apparently, there will be a podcast?